learn-co-curriculum/phase-0-navigating-files-in-bash/README.md

-# Working with Files and Directories in Bash
+# Working with Files and Directories in the CLI

 ## Learning Goals